 Your daughter is trying to tell you something, but she seems nervous.
-She's hesitating, but you're in a hurry.
-You tell her:
+She's hesitating, but you'r in a hurry.
+You tell this to her.

 Come on, spit it out.